 | Creator | Community (johnhuang316) |

-Key capabilities: Intelligent codebase indexing, advanced code search, code analysis, review assistance, refactoring suggestions, documentation generation, and debugging support.
+Key capabilities: Intelligent codebase indexing with tree-sitter AST parsing across 10 languages, advanced code search, code analysis, review assistance, refactoring suggestions, documentation generation, and debugging support.
+Supports 50+ additional file types.
+237 commits, actively maintained.

 Key differentiator: Provides whole-codebase context for AI code generation.
 Instead of working file-by-file, AI agents can understand the full codebase structure — imports, dependencies, patterns, conventions — before generating new code.
-This is particularly valuable for large codebases where generating code that fits existing patterns matters more than generating code that merely works.
+The tree-sitter AST parsing provides structural understanding, not just text search.
+Growing steadily from 853→930 stars (+9%) in 38 days.

 Limitation: Indexing time scales with codebase size.
 Python-based, which limits integration in non-Python environments.
-The 853 stars suggest moderate adoption.
 No guarantee that indexed information stays current as the codebase evolves during a session.

 | Aspect | Detail |